What Is Power Ledger (POWR)? | The Complete Guide

-In addition to money raised from its presale and ICO, the Australian Government also awarded Power ledger a grant for 8 million dollars (AUD) to develop its technology and concept further.
-(Australia has one of the highest costs of electricity in the world and thus has a large stake in the overall success the company)
+The Australian Government also awarded Power Ledger a grant for 8 million dollars (AUD) to develop its technology and concept further.
+Australia has one of the highest costs of electricity in the world and thus has a large stake in the overall success of the company.

-After its Token Generation Event, Power Ledger began trading on exchanges November 1st, 2017 for 10 roughly cents.
+After its Token Generation Event, POWR began trading on exchanges November 1st, 2017 for 10 roughly cents.
 Since hitting exchanges, POWR had an impressive short-term bull run reaching an all-time high of $2.01 in the first week of January.

 Power Ledger has plans to expand its operations to three continents worldwide and has amassed an army of powerful strategic partners to help achieve its goals.
 With the planned release of multiple applications for its platform in the immediate future, the project has positioned itself to disrupt multiple energy markets throughout the world creating a bright future for all participants involved in this green revolution.

 Editor’s Note: This article was updated by Rachel Lantz on November 11, 2018, to reflect the recent changes of the project.